TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 Be aware that if the user types a character that requires multiple bytes to represent in UTF-8, `RCC` will still only retrieve a single byte.
 You will have to use `RCC` multiple times to get all of the bytes needed to represent the character. `WCC` will also only write a single byte at a time, though as long as the console has UTF-8 support, simply writing each UTF-8 byte one after the other will result in the correct character being displayed.

 Note that the user does not need to press enter after inputting a character, execution will resume immediately after a single character is typed.
-If you wish to wait for the user to press enter, compare the inputted character to `10` (the code for a newline character).
+If you wish to wait for the user to press enter, compare the inputted character to the newline character.
 The example program `input.ext.asm` contains a subroutine which does this.
-The user pressing the enter key will always give a single `10` byte, regardless of platform.
+The user pressing the enter key will always give a single `10`/`0xA` newline byte, regardless of platform.

 ## File Handling